perrystephenson/midas/Documentation/DataScienceHygiene.md

 <a name="toughbits"></a>
 ### Tough Bits
 These elements require a bit more experience to pull off effectively.
 They are still great habits, but they might not be general enough for this checklist.
 These are prime candidates for removal.

 * Think About Production
 * Minimise, Document and Review Assumptions

+## Next Steps
+These key elements will be formed into a blog post which will be prepared [here](./Documentation/BlogPost.md) and published here.